AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

 Generating the Python versions of OpenCue's `.proto` files for RQD and the PyCue library is currently a manual process.
 To generate the Python code:

-1. Open a terminal, change to the root directory of the Git clone, and activate your virtual environment as described above.

-1. Install the required gRPC tools:

-    ```shell
-    pip install grpcio-tools
-    ```

 1. Change directory to the `proto` folder.

 1. Generate the Python versions of the gRPC classes: